Kedaar-NR/my-mac/README.md

+(Generated with AI to expand on my thoughts for this project!)
 # macOS Portfolio Website

 A fully interactive macOS-inspired portfolio website built with Next.js, TypeScript, and Tailwind CSS.
 This project recreates the macOS desktop experience in a web browser, complete with draggable windows, a functional dock, and authentic UI elements.